The datapine Blog

 In our cutthroat digital economy, colossal rafts of data are gathered, stored, analyzed, and optimized every minute of every day.

 What do these insights do, exactly?
 They deliver the best possible experience to customers and partners at every stage of their journey, across every channel or touchpoint.
-An integral part of business intelligence (BI), inventory metrics KPI are used to help managers and professionals reach (or even surpass) their core goals, optimizing processes and increasing business value in the process.
+An integral part of business intelligence (BI), inventory metrics are used to help managers and professionals reach (or even surpass) their core goals, optimizing processes and increasing business value in the process.

 In this article, we will take a closer look at inventory management, ask the question, “What are the performance indicators that can help?”, look at how to choose the right inventory metrics, and outline a mix of real-world inventory metrics examples.
 We will also work through some essential inventory KPI best practices.